canonical/cloud-init/doc/rtd/howto/run_cloud_init_locally.rst

 `Multipass`_ is a cross-platform tool for launching Ubuntu VMs across Linux, Windows, and macOS.

-When a user launches a Multipass VM, user data can be passed by adding the ``--cloud-init`` flag and the appropriate YAML file containing the user data:
+When a user launches a Multipass VM, user-data can be passed by adding the ``--cloud-init`` flag and the appropriate YAML file containing the user-data:

 .. code-block:: shell-session

     $ multipass launch bionic --name test-vm --cloud-init userdata.yaml

 Multipass will validate the user-data cloud-config file before attempting to start the VM.
-This breaks all cloud-init configuration formats except user data cloud-config.
+This breaks all cloud-init configuration formats except user-data cloud-config.

 .. _Multipass: https://multipass.run/